neerajkadoo/HomeAway-automation/README.md

   a- Please check "White box testing exercise." file for the bugs identified in the arraylist and Test

 4- Specification test:-
-  a- Please refer to "Specification Test" file for questions reaised against the feature specification.
+  a- Please refer to "Specification review exercise.docx" file for questions reaised against the feature specification.

 Thank you.